-- Status Update - It's hard to improve your financial fortunes without first knowing precisely where you stand.
+It's hard to improve your financial fortunes without first knowing precisely where you stand.
 The budgeting process puts household spending under scrutiny, in order to create a snapshot of financial flow.
 Once a baseline budget has been constructed, meaningful adjustments can be made over time, to maintain realistic household spending levels.

-- Each Budget is Unique - Each individual prioritizes his or her spending preferences, so no two budgets are alike.
+Each individual prioritizes his or her spending preferences, so no two budgets are alike.
 To make the most of your household income, it is essential to do the math for yourself, simultaneously accounting for personal tastes and available resources.
 One family, for example, may find added value in entertainment, spending a larger share of household income on recreation; while another clan chooses home-based fun in a larger, more expensive house.

-- Back on Track - Budgeting helps support overall financial health, keeping tabs on household cash flow and guiding prudent spending.
+Budgeting helps support overall financial health, keeping tabs on household cash flow and guiding prudent spending.
 While it has consistent, anytime benefits, budgeting is particularly useful during periods of financial distress.
 Under normal circumstances, a successful household budget balances incoming resources with outgoing expenses.
 When cash flow problems do arise, a well-crafted budget illuminates shortcomings, so you can take the best corrective measures.

-- Account for Changes - Life continually evolves, so budgets must also adapt to keep pace.
+Life continually evolves, so budgets must also adapt to keep pace.
 Active budgeting keeps household spending on-track, monitors income, and responds to financial changes that take place at home.
 Growing families, for example, account for the cost of new members.
 And those sending kids to college also adjust to accommodate special expenses.
 Budgets also reflect income changes, including salary hikes that impact financial planning.

-- Highlight Waste - Creating a formal budget takes a closer look at daily financial life than is normally sought.
+Creating a formal budget takes a closer look at daily financial life than is normally sought.
 As a result, the process yields surprises for some families, who didn't previously monitor spending.
 In particular, budgeting reveals waste, which can lead to substantial savings for those who turn things around.
 In addition to its other benefits, proactive budgeting is a legitimate money-saving strategy.

-- Goal Oriented - Long-term financial success unfolds over the course of a lifetime, so each financial concern is related to the next.
+Long-term financial success unfolds over the course of a lifetime, so each financial concern is related to the next.
 Budgeting not only accounts for short-term needs, but it also provides opportunities for extended planning.
 By establishing goals and benchmarks, a well-executed budget acts like a financial blueprint, including actionable steps for reaching specific monetary goals.